Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 #### Step 3: The Update method

 You now have a Device in place along with its associated state format.
-You can call the following method to create a fully set up Device with your two Controls on it:
+You can call the following method to create a fully set-up Device with your two Controls on it:

 ```CSharp
 InputSystem.AddDevice<MyDevice>();